crazyleg/TD3-reacher/README.md

  - actor.pth - Saved weights for Actor network from TD3
  - critic.pth - Saved weights from Critic networks from TD3

+## About the problem

+Reacher20 is a Udacity version of Reacher enviroment, containing 20 simultaneous Reacher agents.
+Each agent get a state vector of 33 floats, describing it's joints positions and speed as well as ball's position and speed.
+So in this case state is a (20, 33) vector.

+At every time step you have to perform an action for every agent, where action is a torque applied to the joint.
+Action is defined by floats in range (-1,1) and every agent needs 4 actions.
+So for 20 agent action space is (20,4).

+Agent get rewarded if its end is localized in a moving spherical space.
+Game is considerend solved when mean reward from 20 agents in the last 100 episodes is >= + 30.

 ## About the algo and results
 I've initially tried DDPG and A2C.
 While I had some progress and reward was growing, training process was quite unstable.
 As I was still in algo. exploratory phase, I tried TD3.
 It worked like a charm from the first attempt.
 Why search more?  https://arxiv.org/pdf/1802.09477.pdf